mike-ward/Loon/README.md

 It's a work in progress and many, many things don't work.
 However, you can actually login to twitter and get the home timeline with images.

-Links and hash tags don't work.
-I'm waiting on the Avalonia team to implement a few more features (TextBlock inlines for one).

-There's also the issue of creating a media player.
-The windows version relies on WPF's built-in functionality.

 I've run this client successfully on both Windows and Linux.
 I don't own a Mac.

 ### Building